ultravideo/kvazaar/README.md

   - Uninitialized variables and such are checked with Valgrind.
   - Bitstream validity is checked with HM.
   - Compilation is checked on GCC and Clang on Linux, and Clang on OSX.
-- Windows msys2 build is checked automatically on Appveyor.
+- Windows msys2 and msvc builds are checked automatically on Appveyor.
 - If your changes change the bitstream, decode with HM to check that it doesn't throw checksum errors or asserts.
 - If your changes shouldn't alter the bitstream, check that they don't.